dbharti2000/whitepapers/Readme.md

 ### Execution Steps

 - Clone the repository or download project as a zip file
-- Download all the required libraries
+- Download all the required libraries (If there is an issue downloading though maven then please add external jars)
 - Run the tests by right click on the TestNG test in IntelliJ or Eclipse